Introduction

 Sources

 • Garvin, D. A. (1993).
 Building a learning organization.
-Harvard Review, 71(4), 78-91
+Harvard Business Review, 71(4), 78-91

 • Mu, W., Kleter, G. A., Bouzembrak, Y., Dupouy, E., Frewer, L. J., Natour, F. N. R. A., & Marvin, H. J. P. (2024).
-Making f00d systems more resilient to f00d safety by including artificial intelligence, big data, and internet of things into f00d safety early warning and emerging risk identification tools.
+Making f00d systems more resilient to f00d risks by including artificial intelligence, big data, and internet of things into f00d safety early warning and emerging risk identification tools.

 https://research.wur.nl/en/publications/making-food-systems-more-resilient-to-food-safety-risks-by-includ